DCI OpenShift Agent

 First, take another look at the network requirements section and make sure your setup looks similar to the proposed basic diagram.
 Your particular lab may differ in how things are laid out, but the basic points to look for are:

-• Your provisioning network should be treated as an exclusive "out of band" network only intended to PXE boot the initial cluster OS
+network should be treated as an exclusive "out of band" network only intended to PXE boot the initial cluster OS - Your

-• Your baremetal network should be capable of routing to:
+network should be capable of routing to:- Your jumpbox

 Here are a few things you can check to make sure the above assertions are true: